 As a scholar, writer and teacher, I am interested in movements in two senses.
 First, I study social movements for justice by people of color, particularly in the 1960s and 1970s.
 In that vein, I have published two books on the Asian American movement, Chains of Babylon: The Rise of Asian America (University Minnesota Press, 2009) and Rethinking the Asian American Movement (Routledge, 2012).
 Second, I am currently researching the transpacific movement of culture, aesthetics, and martial arts in the sixties and seventies by studying the figure of Bruce Lee.
+My latest essay on Lee, "Nomad of the Pacific: Bruce Lee as Method," appears in the journal American Quarterly.

 On the personal side of things, I am an avid snowboarder and eager, even if unskilled, golfer.
 I enjoy reading and writing, watching movies and television (especially sports), hiking, and the proverbial spending time with my family.
 I'm also a rabid fan of University of Michigan football and basketball - Go Blue!